Industrial PVC bonding systems for pipe installations

 - Protection: in general, PVC bonding involves materials which contain substances that may be hazardous to health when inhaled or touched.
 Therefore, it is advised to at least wear protective clothing, mask and gloves.
 Always see the manufacturer’s advice on required protection.

 - PVC primer: especially when working with solvent cement, a PVC primer may be needed to start the chemical reaction softening the PVC pipe and making it ready for the adhesive to adhere to.

 Note: PVC bonding often takes place in critical parts of pipe installations, which is why it is paramount that the PVC adhesive glue used for the installation is certified according to relevant standards, as well as has a declaration of performance (DoP) provided by the manufacturer to guarantee performance.

 Guarantee success for your PVC bonding project

-To make sure your PVC bonding project is a success it may come in handy to turn to a specialist.
-Do not hesitate to contact us for any questions or enquiries you may have regarding PVC bonding products, application or training.
+To make sure your PVC bonding project is a success, it may come in handy to turn to a specialist.
+Do not hesitate to contact us for any questions or inquiries you may have regarding PVC bonding products, application, or training.
 Our experts are happy to help you achieve the best possible results in PVC bonding.